Grilks/milkteacant.com/src/modules/pages/index.md

 "This is set to be a best seller."
 Helen McLucas, Sydney Australia.

+"I found this book to be thought provoking and compelling.
+Through the main character Fraser and set in the background of Edinburgh, the story touches on many human concerns; relationships, mental health, religion, sexuality, the dark side of the web and homelessness.
+As the story unfolds and the characters develop, it reminds us of the weaknesses, strengths and vulnerability in all of us.
+An excellent read.
+***** rating.
+Yvonne Junor, Melbourne Australia.
 - - -

 ## What's in it for you, the reader?
 Three reasons why  Milk Tea Can't is a must read.